iBlockAPI/API-Docs/source/bitcoin.rst

 getBlockByHeight
 ```````````
-Get the block of the specified hash according to the block height
+Get the block of the specified hash according to the block height.

 Definition::